Erin Malone Turner

 ☺︎

-in the group text thread for The Comet & UFO Crew, a club member claims that she saw something strange pass by overhead - for real this time! so someone offers up her backyard for the stakeout since the library (their usual meeting spot) is closed after hours, and so it begins. the rules for the next week are as follows: no phones, sleep in shifts, don’t get distracted by your stakeout partner, & look up as much as possible—obviously.
-HELLO, EARTHLINGS! explores whether true belief is possible without proof, running from vs running towards, what they’ll do if something actually does come for them & what they’ll do if it doesn’t.
+in The Comet & UFO Crew group text, a club member claims to have seen a spacecraft pass overhead - for real this time! so begins a week-long stakeout. the rules are as follows: no phones, sleep in shifts, don’t get distracted by stakeout partners, & keep those eyes on the sky—obviously.
+HELLO, EARTHLINGS! explores whether true belief is possible without proof, running from vs running towards, & what they’ll do if something does or doesn’t come for them.

 In a tiny, unnamed town in the American South, things are increasingly bizarre.
 The townspeople trade for food & supplies.
 There’s an apothecary instead of a pharmacy.
 And most of the folks have moved away.
 Why?
 Because the sky is falling.
 Literally.
 Ceramic cats, tubes of lipstick, golf balls, and more.
 There’s very little notice for “material rainstorms” & it never rains the same thing twice.
 Five years in and the news cycles are past it, but the people left in the thick of it never will be.
 Meet Halo, Callaway, Ivan, & Rhys as they navigate the nearly-impossible while trying not to get crushed, crush someone else, or crush too hard and end up falling in love. this play explores the cost of leaving home & the cost of refusing to, long-simmering love, coming of age on a doomed planet, all the ways we lose each other, & the price we could very well pay for every man-made thing we thought we needed.